 Whitey Bulger: 5 Pop Culture Takes on Boston's Irish Mob Legend

-With the news of Whitey Bulger's death in at the high-security penitentiary USP Hazelton in West Virginia CrimeFeed looks back at the 5 pop culture takes on the notorious Irish mob legend.
+Whitey Bulger was murdered in October 2018 at the high-security penitentiary USP Hazelton in West Virginia at 89 years old.
+CrimeFeed looks back at the 5 pop culture takes on the notorious Irish gangster.

 In the same moment, another chapter in the ongoing saga of Boston’s all-time most notorious crime lord just began — and the public wanted in on every detail.